kallysalt/Tackle-It/README.md

 A project management web app that allows users to collaborate on projects.

 ## Highlights:
+- Provides a platform for users to collabrate and communicate on projects
-- Users can create projects, assign each other tasks, filter projects base on category/ownership, view project summary & due date, and leave comments
+- Users can create projects, filter projects base on category/ownership, view projects details, and leave comments
 - Used React (hooks, router, context, etc.) for front-end
 - Implemented database, authentication & file uploads with Firebase and Firestore